mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 and consequence of changes of social or technical networks in POSSE have yet to be uncovered.
-This understanding of the relationship between the technical and social layers, and how they influence each other's structure, could explain the growth of those ecosystems and form critical success factors of POSSE.
+This understanding of the relationship between the technical and social layers, and how they influence each other's structure, could explain the growth of those ecosystems and prove critical success factors of POSSE.
 Accordingly, we ask:

 > "_How do social networks and technical dependencies interact in platform-based